ncvetan/rose/README.md

 cmake --build .
 ```

-## Details
+## Features

 Some features that Rose supports includes...

 - Phong illumination
 - Skyboxes
-- Shadow mapping
+- Cascaded shadow mapping
 - normal & parallax mapping
+- Clustered deferred rendering
+- Bloom

+## Roadmap

+Some future features and improvements to be made...

+- Linux support
+- Better support for multiple graphics APIs
+- PBR
-- HDR
+- AO

-Rose uses a mix of deferred and forward rendering techniques
+- And plenty of improvements to existing systems...

 ## Contributing